Surely I’m not the only person to experience tingling in my arm when doing push ups.

 That being said, you have to take into account that the wrists are placed under a huge amount of stress when performing push ups.

-So, if you’re doing lots of push ups on a regular basis, this could provide an overuse explanation.
+So, if you’re doing lots of push ups, or trying to build up your push up endurance, on a regular basis, this could provide an overuse explanation.

 Finally, if you’re feeling the tingling in your upper arm and on towards your neck, this would indicate a cervical spine issue.